builab/DomainFit/example/example.md

 	process_predicted_models_adaptive.py pdb_files domains 10 split_model_by_compact_regions=True

 In this case, using 10 processors speeds up the calculation a lot.
-Example of a domain info file: Q238X3.domains
+Example of a domain info file: `Q238X3.domains`

 > D1	10-21

 > D2	32-157

 > D3	183-223

-## Step 3: Saving domain-separated PDBs to 'single_domains' folder using domain info files from the previous step.
+## Step 3: Saving domain-separated PDBs to `single_domains` directory using domain info files from the previous step.
 In this step, we also filter all domains < 40 amino acids & > 1000 amino acids (the upper range is for the case the domain segmentation fails) using 10 processors.

 	save_domains_from_info.py pdb_files domains single_domains 40 1000 10

-This process writes out 344 PDB files of single domains in 'single_domain' folder.
+This process writes out 344 PDB files of single domains in `single_domain` directory.

 ## Step 4: fit_domains_in_chimerax.py
-Fitting all domains from 'single_domains' folder in the density2.mrc using ChimeraX: Take each domain and fit it into the density automatically using ChimeraX built in function fitmap in nogui mode.
-The script writes best fitted position of PDB for each domain in 'solutions' folder.
-The script also generates a non-sorted csv file and sorted csv file (solutions/fit_logs.csv and solutions/fit_logs_revised.csv) to document all hits and their respective values (number of residues, correlation, overlap, correlation about mean, p-value etc.).
+Fitting all domains from `single_domains` folder in the `density2.mrc` using ChimeraX: Take each domain and fit it into the density automatically using ChimeraX built in function fitmap in nogui mode.
+The script writes best fitted position of PDB for each domain in `solutions` folder.
+The script also generates a non-sorted csv file and sorted csv file (`solutions/fit_logs.csv` and `solutions/fit_logs_revised.csv`) to document all hits and their respective values (number of residues, correlation, overlap, correlation about mean, p-value etc.).
 You need to determine the map level from ChimeraX (here 0.886) and the resolution of the search (here 4 Å)

 	fit_domains_in_chimerax.py single_domains solutions density2.mrc 0.886 4 200 10

-Alternatively, if you want to see how the complete AlphaFold2 models fitted into the density, you can run this script for all PDBs in 'pdb_files' directory.
+Alternatively, if you want to see how the complete AlphaFold2 models fitted into the density, you can run this script for all PDBs in `pdb_files` directory.
 You might got lucky if the tertiary structure of the AlphaFold2 model is good.
 With this, you need to use more initial search placement (400-800) and also use a bigger segmented density.
 Since here it is only a demonstration, just run the command below to see if you found the protein.

 	fit_domains_in_chimerax.py pdb_files_ solutions_complete density2.mrc 0.886 4 400 10